EriksenJ/ra_guide/README.md

     - The main author, Hadley Wickham, has been a driving force in developing R packages, including a majority of the `tidyverse` package since the 2000s.
   - Hans Henrik Sievertsen's [Applied Econometrics with R](https://hhsievertsen.github.io/applied_econ_with_r/) introduces using R for applied econometrics, including data cleaning, visualization, descriptive statistics, and regression analysis (using `feols` and `modelsummary`).
 This guide is great for when you've gotten the hang of basic R.
   - Hans Henrik Sievertsen's [Interactive introduction to R](https://hhsievertsen.shinyapps.io/r_introduction//#section-welcome).
 It introduces basic data handling (loading data, modifying and merging datasets) and plotting.
-- Remember, ChatGPT often gives great solutions to coding problems!
+- ChatGPT often gives great solutions to coding problems!

 # Automation